Black Hundreds: Modern version

-After the fall of the Soviet Union, the nationalist and monarchist movements were reborn in the Russian society.
+After the fall of the Soviet Union, the nationalist and monarchist movements were reborn in Russian society.
 In 1992, Alexander Shtilmark (former member of Pamyat) decided to found a modern Black Hundred movement.

 The movement maintains contacts with other Russian nationalist organizations (like the Russian Imperial Movement and the Union of Orthodox Banner-Bearers) and also participated in the early stages of the Russo-Ukrainian War on the side of pro-Russian separatists.